About Sarah

 A visit to the desert near Broken Hill inspired her first exhibition.
 The photographs captured small moments of life on the ground and the ephemeral beauty of the natural world, a theme that has become the core motif of her work.

-After spending some weeks at the Kenneth Myer Artistic Residency in the New Zealand alps, Sarah presented her second exhibition, “Fragility”.
+After spending some weeks at the Kenneth Myer Artistic Residency in the New Zealand alps, Sarah presented her second exhibition, “Fragility”, that explored the feeling of earths fragility and exquisite beauty.

-Her next exhibition, “Gratitude’ opened in May 2017 at the Barometer Gallery as part of the Head On festival and was met with great acclaim.
+Her next exhibition, “Gratitude’ opened in May 2017 at the Barometer Gallery as part of the Head On Festival.
 Once again, Sarah immersed herself in the fragile abstracted repetitions and expressions of the natural world, this time in sand.

 > Review of the Gratitude show